RDMLA/rdmla.github.io/index.md

 The **RDMLA** curriculum is based on the results from the Needs Assessment Survey in Phase I (Learn more about Phase I research here:'<a href="https://rdmla.github.io/home/about/"> RDMLA Project Phase I Report Survey Results</a>').<br>

+**The RDMLA units are hosted online on Canvas under CC-BY-NC-SA (Attribution-NonCommercial-ShareAlike) licensing**

 ## RDMLA Events